erik73/hassio-addons/influxdb3/DOCS.md

 to activate it via the activation link you recieve on your provided email account.
 Once you click the activaton link, InfluxDB3 will start.
 The email will say "trial license", but it is an at-home license.
+If the app does not start automatically when you click the activation link in the email, a restart of the app will doenload the license.

 Please save the `Token` and the `HTTP Requests Header` since you will need them later in your homeassistant configuration, and for data migration.

 ## Administrative Access

 There is no GUI provided with InfluxDB3.
-To create your database, you need to install InfluxDB 3 Explorer.
+To manage the app, you need to install InfluxDB 3 Explorer.
 I used docker desktop on my Windows desktop computer and installed it with the following command line input:

 ```yaml
 docker run --detach --name influxdb3-explorer --publish 8888:80 influxdata/influxdb3-ui:latest --mode=admin
 ```

+Folow this link for more information: https://docs.influxdata.com/influxdb3/explorer/

 Start the influxdb3-explorer container.
 Point your broser to `http://localhost:8888/` to connect to the admin interface.
+You will need your token to connect, and point the Explorer to
+<your_influxdb2_ip_address>:8181

 ## HomeAssistant Configuration

 Add the API token to your `secrets.yaml` in the HomeAssistant config directory.
+That will make it possible to use a pointer in the configuration below.

 ```yaml
 influx_token: <your Token>